Watts-College/cpp-527-fall-2021/schedule.md

 You will receive a grade of zero if you package cannot be installed or run, and you will lose 5 points if documentation is unavailable.

-*To receive credit for the assignment, submit the URL to your package on GitHub.*

 <br>
 <br>